alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 Pipe (*`|`*) and redirect (*`>`*, *`>>`*, *`<`*) operators add a lot more functionality to commands and allows for _command chaining_. _Command chaining_ becomes a very powerful tool by giving you more power and flexibility to your commands.

-This is the the last and final instruction set in our guide.
+This is the last and final instruction set in our guide.
 We thank you for going through the complete guide and hope you leave with some new valuable knowledge.